nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/NF_AmpIllumina-C/README.md

 ### 7. Post Processing

+> Please note that to run the post-processing workflow successfully, you MUST run the processing workflow above via the [launch.sh](workflow_code/launch.sh) script first.
+Please see the [script](workflow_code/launch.sh) for how to run it and make sure to edit the place holders before running it.

 For options and detailed help on how to run the post-processing workflow, run the following command:

 ```bash